keeks-mtl/keeks-mtl/README.md

 ## Hi there, I'm Cecilia 👋

-I recently completed a Diploma in Full Stack Software Development at the Code Institute and I hope you enjoy browsing through some of my recent projects.
+Full Stack Software Developer currenlty doing Front-End development at a hedge fund.
+I hope you enjoy browsing through some of my recent projects.

 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/cecilia-l-91b03919b/)
 ____